znorio/SCITE-RNA-v2/README.md

 SCITE-RNA selects single-nucleotide variants (SNVs), and reconstructs a phylogenetic tree of the sequenced cells.
 We maximize the likelihood of the inferred tree by alternating between the cell lineage and mutation tree spaces until convergence is achieved in both.
 This repository provides:
 1. Scripts to execute SCITE-RNA.
 The model is split into C++ `src_cpp` and Python files `src_python`.
 Especially for large numbers of cells and SNVs it is recommended to use the C++ code, as it is significantly faster.
-The inferred trees should be comparable between the C++ and Python implementations.
+The inferred trees should be comparable between the C++ and Python implementations, but as the method is stochastic likely won't produce the exact same tree.
-2. Summaries of the data used in the paper is available in the `data/` directory, which contains all necessary files to reproduce the figures.
+2. Data used in the paper are available in the `data_summary/`and `data/` directories, which contain all necessary files to reproduce the figures.
 3. Visualization scripts to generate plots as presented in the paper.

 ## Repository Structure

 **SCITE-RNA**<br>
+├── data_summary/               # Summary data files, as the raw output is quite large <br>
 ├── data/                       # Input data files and results <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── input_data               # Alternative and reference read counts among other files. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── results                  # Inferred trees of the multiple myeloma dataset and figures <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── results                  # Inferred trees of the multiple myeloma dataset and consensus tree results <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── simulated_data           # Summary statistics of simulated data and respective inferred trees <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── simulated_data           # Simulated data and inference results <br>
-├── generate_results_cpp/       # C++ scripts for tree inference <br>
+├── generate_results_cpp/       # C++ scripts to run SCITE-RNA on various datasets <br>
 ├── generate_results_python_r/  # Python and R scripts for simulating data, inferring trees and visualization <br>
 ├── src_cpp/                    # C++ source files for SCITE-RNA <br>
 ├── src_python/                 # Python source files for SCITE-RNA <br>
-├── configs/                    # Model parameters (Python) <br>
+├── config/                     # Model parameters <br>
 ├── CMakeLists.txt              # Primary configuration file for CMake <br>
 └── README.md                   # Project overview and setup instructions